Preventing winter home disasters: what your insurance covers — and what it doesn’t I PEMCO

-Here’s some of what’s likely covered and what requires additional, special protection:
+Here’s some common home claims that are likely covered, and some that require additional, special protection:

 Likely covered